pu55yf3r/dnswarden/README.md

 # Notice

+## Currently this project is no longer supported, for more info look at https://dnswarden.com .

-## Implemented blocking of 1st party trackers which uses CNAME's, more [information](https://github.com/uBlockOrigin/uBlock-issues/issues/780) can be found here about them.
+#### Implemented blocking of 1st party trackers which uses CNAME's, more [information](https://github.com/uBlockOrigin/uBlock-issues/issues/780) can be found here about them.
 This is only applicable to Adblocking and Adult-Filter dns.

 # dnswarden
-### Just a normal privacy oriented dns service with a ability to block ads , trackers and also provides uncensored dns!
+#### Just a normal privacy oriented dns service with a ability to block ads , trackers and also provides uncensored dns!
 Servers are hosted in Germany